ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/load-teas.md

 };
 ```

 But there is a bit of a problem.
 The data that comes back from the API is not in the shape we want for our application.
-This is a common issue that needs to be handled in the logic.
+This is a common issue that needs to be handled in the application logic.
 Specifically, the backend team has not decided how to handle the tea images yet, so what we will do for now is map the images to our own set of assets based on the IDs of the tea.

 This is where the second requirement, the requirement to transform the data, comes in to play.
 In our tests, let's express the difference between the two formats as two different sets of data: the raw HTTP data, and the expected data.
 Update the `initializeTestData()` method as such: